-I work remotely, and have done so for several years.
+I work remotely, and have done so for years.
 In my experience, remote workers often use their mobility to access more varied services.
 Possibly the biggest thing this has an impact on, is healthcare.
 You may have used more than one dental practice or drop-in clinic over the past few years.

 A remote worker is more free to seek services from different hospitals and clinics, not just the ones close to home or office.